ElectricCodeGuy/SupabaseAuthWithSSR/README.md

   create index idx_chat_messages_created_at on public.chat_messages using btree (created_at);
   create index idx_chat_messages_chat_session_id_is_user_message on public.chat_messages using btree (chat_session_id, is_user_message);
   create index idx_chat_messages_chat_session_id_created_at on public.chat_messages using btree (chat_session_id, created_at);

+  -- Enable RLS for chat_messages
+  alter table public.chat_messages enable row level security;

+  -- Chat messages RLS policy
+  create policy "Users can view messages from their sessions" on public.chat_messages as permissive for all to public using (
+    chat_session_id IN (
+      SELECT chat_sessions.id
+      FROM chat_sessions
+      WHERE chat_sessions.user_id = auth.uid()
+    )
+  );
   ```

 ## [v1.5.0] - 2024-06-02